 The paths I’m cutting are quickly turning into a maze back there.
 A lost of them wander on for a bit then abruptly end.
 Others just wander then connects somewhere to another path.
 I’ve got an idea of laying out some GPS points and cutting a twisty path just wide enough to get through the brush where I’ve not been yet.
 Then go back and cut a bunch of dead ends and loops.
 Total waste of time but fun.

 Last time out I planted seven mulberry tree rooted cuttings.
-I should have potted them then planted next spring but they had been sitting on the kitchen counter for nearly a week and I felt I should at least100_1376 get them in the ground to give them a chance.
+I should have potted them then planted next spring but they had been sitting on the kitchen counter for nearly a week and I felt I should at least get them in the ground to give them a chance.
 If the hogs don’t trample then and they survive the winter they should be growing fast next year.

 I have five lemon eucalyptus seedlings in pots which will be planted next spring plus 50+ seeds in a starter tray.
 I’ve read that they are notoriously hard to start from seed so it will be interesting to see how many, if any, actually sprout.
 The seedlings seem to be doing well since all five have put out sprouts after being moved to larger pots.